CtrlAltJesse/IAmRespondingKiosk/README.md

     sudo apt update && sudo apt install -y chromium-browser

 Start Chromium and navigate to `chrome://extensions/`.
-Delete all extensions, then install [IARInjection](https://chrome.google.com/webstore/detail/iar-injection/oapdkapkhmpljfoaefgihjhgibhcmcda?hl=en-US).
-Configure the extension with your IAR login details.
+Delete all extensions, then install [IARInjection](https://chrome.google.com/webstore/detail/iar-injection/oapdkapkhmpljfoaefgihjhgibhcmcda?hl=en-US) & [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).

+For IARInjection, Configure the extension with your IAR login details.

+For TamperMonkey, click on the puzzle piece icon to the right of the URL bar.
+Then click `Tampermonkey` > `Create a new script`.

+Delete everything in the `New Userscript` box, and replace with the contents of the [CookieAccept](cookieaccept) file in this directly.
+At this point, you will likely have to open up a new tab and search for this GitHub repo on the RasPi itself as it is way to much to hand copy.
+*Note: The simpliest search term I can come up with is 'github ctrlaltjesse iar' to get right to this repo.*

+Once copied over, hit [Ctrl] + [S] to save the document.

+To test, navigate to `dashboard.iamresponding.com`, you should now be logged into your dashboard with no manual steps needed.

 ## Section 3 - Package & Final Setup
 Either via the terminal on the RaspberryPi or SSH, we need to set some stuff up.
 To install the packages we need: